 If your company is on a monthly fee package, have your fees increased to an unjustifiable level?

-Has your original accountant been taken over by another player in the market, and service has declined as well as fees going up?
+Has your original accountant been acquired by another player in the market, with service declining as fees rise?

 Clearly, there’s nothing worse than feeling taken advantage of, so unfair pricing is another classic sign that you may need to look around for a replacement accountant.